AstraLink99/Event-Management/README.md

 # Event Management

 A web-based application to manage events, attendees, and tasks with a built-in calendar view and RESTful APIs.
-This project is designed as part of a hackathon assignment, fulfilling all the given requirements.
+This project is designed as part of a hackathon assignment.

 ---